smirarab/ASTRAL/README.template.md

 The algorithm used is described in:

-S. Mirarab, R. Reaz, Md.
-S. Bayzid, T. Zimmermann, M.S.
-Swenson, and T. Warnow1 "ASTRAL: Genome-Scale Coalescent-Based Species Tree Estimation", accepted in ECCB 2014 and to appear in Bioinformatics.
+Mirarab, Siavash, Rezwana Reaz, Md.
+Shamsuzzoha Bayzid, Theo Zimmermann, M Shel Swenson, and Tandy Warnow.
+“ASTRAL: Genome-Scale Coalescent-Based Species Tree.”
+Bioinformatics (ECCB special issue) 30, no. 17 (2014): i541–i548. [doi:10.1093/bioinformatics/btu462](doi.org/10.1093/bioinformatics/btu462).

-The code given here corresponds to ASTRAL-II (under reivew).
+The code given here corresponds to ASTRAL-II.
+The ASTRAL-II paper is accepted and is going to appear soon.

 See our [tutorial](astral-tutorial.md) in addition to the rest of this README file.